Sports Coach Logo Sports Coach Training Principles Fitness Components

 "No pain, no gain" should not be your motto after returning from an injury.
 Pain means you have done too much, too soon.

 A little discomfort is OK.
 But, there is a big difference between discomfort from a muscle being worked and pain from overdoing it.
-If something is hurting you, especially in the injured area, you need to take a step back and adjust so that the pain stops.
+If something is hurting you, especially in the injured area, you need to step back and adjust to stop the pain.

 Do not Neglect Nutrition and Hydration

 Make sure you are drinking plenty of water.
-You will probably need to increase your intake once you get back to your workouts.
-Do not forget that what you are putting in your body is essential for healing and performing your best in the gym.
+You should increase your intake once you get back to your workouts.
+Remember that what you put in your body is essential for healing and performing your best in the gym.

-Make sure you are also eating a healthy diet rich in nutrients to fight inflammation and promote recovery.
+Ensure you also eat a healthy diet rich in nutrients to fight inflammation and promote recovery.
 The following are some good things to include regularly in your meals:

 • Leafy vegetables like spinach and kale